Art and About in Taal

 Seven Thousand One Hundred Islands… Tagaytay

-seven thousand one hundred islands continuation… From Taal we made our way to Tagaytay, just a short drive away in the neighbouring province of Cavite.
+Seven Thousand One Hundred Islands… continuation.
+From Taal we made our way to Tagaytay, just a short drive away in the neighbouring province of Cavite.
 I had not been back in a while and nothing quite prepares you for what time does to a place you once knew like the back of your hand.
 Upon…